Golden Knights get 4-1 win to end Kings’ streak

+LOS ANGELES — Backup goaltender Malcolm Subban got just six goals from the Vegas Golden Knights while going 0-5-0 to start the season.

+The offense came through against the Los Angeles Kings on Saturday, and Subban delivered another solid performance to keep the surging Knights rolling.

-LOS ANGELES — Malcolm Subban stopped 30 shots to help the Vegas Golden Knights beat Los Angeles 4-1 Saturday, ending the Kings’ four-game winning streak.
+Subban stopped 30 shots to help the Golden Knights beat Los Angeles 4-1, ending the Kings’ four-game winning streak.

+“Come the end of the game, I could tell the guys around the bench were happy for him,” Vegas center Paul Stastny said.
+“Made some big stops early in the game, and I think we just kept kind of digging into them.
+Even the goal they scored was our fault, we kind of let him down a little bit.”

-William Carrier, Alex Tuch, William Karlsson and Paul Stastny each scored as the Golden Knights improved to 6-1-3 in their last 10 games.
+Stastny and Alex Tuch each had a goal and an assist, and William Carrier and William Karlsson also scored as the Golden Knights improved to 6-1-3 in their last 10 games.

+Vegas also defeated Los Angeles for the first time this season after losing the first two games of the five-game series.

+“They were on a heater lately, so we wanted to show we could come in here and beat them,” Subban said.
+“Obviously last year we did pretty well against them, including the playoffs.
+Being down 0-2 we felt like we needed to finally get a win against them, and we’re glad to get it sooner than later.”

 Anze Kopitar scored for the Kings, and Jonathan Quick finished with 27 saves.